Studio Ghibli: Tokuma Shoten era

-Founded on June 15, 1985, Studio Ghibli was headed by directors Hayao Miyazaki and Isao Takahata and producer Toshio Suzuki.
-Miyazaki and Takahata had already had long careers in Japanese film and television animation and had worked together on The Great Adventure of Horus, Prince of the Sun in 1968 and the Panda!
+Founded on June 15, 1985, by Hayao Miyazaki, Isao Takahata and Toshio Suzuki, Studio Ghibli was headed by directors Miyazaki and Takahata and producer Suzuki.
+The three already had long careers in Japanese film and television animation and had worked together on The Great Adventure of Horus, Prince of the Sun in 1968 and the Panda!
 Go, Panda! films in 1972 and 1973.
-In 1978, Suzuki became an editor at Tokuma Shoten's Animage manga magazine, where the first film he chose was Horus.
-A year after his phone call with Takahata and his first encounter with Miyazaki, both about Horus, he made a phone call about the first film Miyazaki ever directed: The Castle of Cagliostro.
+Suzuki had been an editor at Tokuma Shoten's Animage manga magazine.

 The studio was founded after the success of the 1984 film Nausicaä of the Valley of the Wind.
 Suzuki was part of the film's production team, and founded Studio Ghibli with Miyazaki, who also invited Takahata to join them.

 The studio has mainly produced films by Miyazaki, with the second most prolific director being Takahata (most notably with Grave of the Fireflies).
 Other directors who have worked with Studio Ghibli include Yoshifumi Kondō, Hiroyuki Morita, Gorō Miyazaki, and Hiromasa Yonebayashi.
 Composer Joe Hisaishi has provided the soundtracks for most of Miyazaki's Studio Ghibli films.
 In their book Anime Classics Zettai!, Brian Camp and Julie Davis made note of Michiyo Yasuda as "a mainstay of Studio Ghibli's extraordinary design and production team".
-At one time the studio was based in Kichijōji, Musashino, Tokyo.
+At one time, the studio was based in Kichijōji, Musashino, Tokyo.